binipringle/dh-in-prison/_texts/4-minicomp.md

 ---
 layout: narrative
-title: 3.
-Prison constraints
+title: 4.
+Minimal computing
 author:
-editor:
+editor: Sabina Pringle
-source:
+source: M.A. in Digital Humanities capstone project.
+The Graduate Center - CUNY.
+May 2020
 ---

 - The library is pretty